 What happens during an absence seizure?

 Some people have hundreds of absences a day.
-They often have them in clusters of several, one after another, and they are often worse when they are waking up or drifting off to sleep.
-Typical absence seizures almost always start in childhood before the age of 14.
+They often have them in clusters, one after another, and they are often worse when they are waking up or drifting off to sleep.
+Typical absence seizures almost always start in childhood or early adulthood.

-These absences are similar to, but not the same as, typical absences.
+These absences are similar to typical absences, but they are not the same.
 They last longer, and they start and end more slowly.
-You might be able to move around, but your muscles might go limp or ‘floppy’, making you clumsy.
+You might be able to move around, but your muscles might go limp or ‘floppy’, making you appear clumsy.
 You may be able to respond to someone during an atypical absence seizure.

 People who have atypical absences usually have learning disabilities or other conditions that affect the brain.
 Atypical absences can happen at any age.